aysheshim-abirham/NFT-Vulnerabilty-Analysis/README.md

  # You can use the following command to install virtualenv:
    $python -m pip install --user virtualenv

-#Testing Mythril for before results
+##Testing Mythril

-## Run first test
+#Run first test for before results

 $ mkdir <foldername>